-Saag is a term referred to "greens".
-The dish can be eaten with any flat bread like chapati or naan, and even with bread or rice.
-Often made with an additional vegetable which is added in pieces or with pieces and chunks of paneer; while my take on it is made with pieces of chicken.
-For my 'saag' I picked pea shoots and fresh corriander including the stems but not the roots.
-I chose to serve it with a saffron lemon rice lightly flavoured with Kaffir Lime leaves and Lemon Grass blades to add to the flavours.
+The more common term, Saag, is derived from the Sanskrit word Shaak, both of which mean leafy green vegetables, or "greens".
+The dish can be eaten with any flat bread like rotli, chapati or naan, or even with bread or rice.
+It is often made with an additional vegetable, which is added in pieces or with pieces and chunks of paneer, while my take on it is made with pieces of chicken.
+For my 'saag', I picked pea shoots and fresh coriander, including the stems but not the roots.
+I chose to serve it with saffron lemon rice lightly flavoured with kaffir lime leaves and lemon grass blades to add to the flavours.

 2 tsp ginger paste